sranamika06/hackerrank/README.md

 📌 Day 5: Left rotation

 Problem Statement:A Left rotation operation on a circular array shifts each of the array's elements 1 unit to the left.
 The elements that fall off the left end reappear at the right end.
 Given an integer d , rotate the array that many steps to the left and return the result

+📌 Day 6: String Similarity

+Problem Statement:Calculate the sum of similarities of a string S with each of it's suffixes.